 - Carlton Hotel Budapest: Ask for gluten free options at breakfast, and you’ll be given your own basket of gluten free rolls and even chocolate wafers!

 Hopefully this helps out at least one fellow gluten free traveler!
-Although we didn’t get to test out every single restaurant that was recommended to us, we didn’t go hungry during our time in Budapest.
+Although we didn’t get to test out every single restaurant that was recommended to us, we didn’t go hungry (or Hungary LOL) during our time in Budapest.